Davfernandezz/Laravel-Backend/README.md

 - **Environment Setup Reminder**
 Don’t forget to copy `.env.example` to `.env` and configure your database credentials before running any artisan commands.

+- **Basic Tests with PHPUnit**
+  Inside `/tests/Feature`, you’ll find basic tests for books and categories (creation and listing).
+Run them using `php artisan test` after seeding your database with `php artisan migrate:fresh --seed`.

 ## 📋 Database Schema

 - **Category** → hasMany → Book